entando-ps/tekton-entando-pipelines/README.md

 1. `ENTANDO_APP_NAME` parameter is needed to tell `ent` which is the Entando App name to point to retrieve the Keycloak token from.
 2. `REPO_URL` is the Bundle's repository which needs to be <u>specified in the SSH form</u>.
 3. `SUBDIR_PATH` parameter is used to download the bundle's repository under a specific directory.
 In this case `simple-bundle`.
-4. `BRANCH_NAME` is the branch bundle name to download the code from.
+4. `BRANCH_NAME` is the branch bundle name from which the code can be downloaded.
 5. `CLEAN_WORKSPACE` parameter is used to delete the previous download code and needs to be set to `true`.
 6. `TLSVERIFY` parameter is used when you are using a self-signed TLS certificate.
 7. `CONTEXT_DIR` parameter needs to match with the `subdir_path`.
 Is the path from where the commands will be executed.